 From this age, several monuments survive, like the stage wall in the theater and the bathhouse (built during the reign of the emperor Hadrian), and many port facilities.

-An earthquake damaged the city in 365, but it survived, although many ancient buildings were destroyed.
+In the fourth century, the city suffered from a natural disaster, probably the tsunami of 365, but it survived, although many ancient buildings had been shattered.
 Nevertheless, Apollonia became more important than it had ever been, because in the fifth century, the interior was abandoned to the Libyan Laguatan nomads (Synesius of Cyrene describes these disastrous years in his Catastasis).
 The port remained one of the last bases of the Byzantine troops and there were several new building projects, like the eastern, central, and western basilicas.

 The town, refortified during the Ananeosis ("renewal") but in the end conquered by the Arabs, was abandoned in the Middle Ages, but resettled in 1897 with Muslim refugees from Crete, who called it Susa (from Sosouza).